wp-plugins/b09-link-to-existing-content/readme.txt

 2. Shortcut functionality for internal links, so they don't break so easily in the future (server move, rewrite changes, …)

+3. The options page for the plugin, introduced with version 1.5

-3. An example of how a shortcode link to another post looks like
+4. An example of how a shortcode link to another post looks like

-4. The shortcode gets handled automatically by the plugin.
-Of course, you can overwrite it from your functions.php, if you want to.

-5. The options page for the plugin, introduced with version 1.5
+5. a taxonomy archive link in the frontend, automatically parsed by the plugin

+6. a post-link in the frontend

+7. The shortcode adds useful information about the post or taxonomy to the class of every link, so you can alter behaviour using css and javascript.

 == Changelog ==

+= 1.5.2 =
+* The Shortcode now automatically adds useful information about the post or taxonomy to every link in the frontend.
+See Screenshot #7 for more information

 = 1.5.1 =
 * Fixed options form not updating if all options where disabled